lipseyj/blog/HW7.md

 <p>Answer</p>

-</li>A robot floor-cleaner that is intended to clean relatively clear spaces such as corridors.
+<li>A robot floor-cleaner that is intended to clean relatively clear spaces such as corridors.
 The cleaner must be able to sense walls and other obsturctions.</li>
 </ul>